andrey-kuprianov/systems-made-simple/_posts/2024-07-04-solarkraft-monitor-verification.md

 **Model checking problem decomposition.** Our [hybrid blockchain monitors][part4] are already quite modular, in the sense that each monitor is expressed as a combination of simple conditions.
 As we explained in the previous sections, the verification conditions can be checked independently for each monitor condition, and then combined at the boolean level.
 Solving each of the resulting subproblem independently will allow both for parallelization (see above), as well as to use specialized solvers for each subproblem, with different complexity constraints (see below).
 We could employ the [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic) to describe the boolean structure of the overall problem, with the _Unknown_ value expressing that the model checking is not possible with the available information, or didn't terminate within the required hard time bound.
 Using then logical connectors from the three-valued logic would allow us to provide meaningful answers in some cases when the standard model checking procedure would not terminate.

-**Theory-specific solvers for subproblems.** Apalache reduces model checking problem to the QF_UFLIA logic (Quantifier-free theory of linear integer arithmetic).
-While being very general and powerful, this theory has at the same time the worst-case exponential complexity.
-When looking at moderately large model checking problems as a whole (even at Timelock) this theory becomes a necessity.
+**Theory-specific solvers for subproblems.** Apalache reduces model checking problem to the QF_NIA logic (Quantifier-free theory of nonlinear integer arithmetic).
+While being very general and powerful, this theory is in the worst case undecidable.
+When looking at moderately large model checking problems as a whole (even at Timelock) at least QF_LIA (Quantifier-free theory of linear integer arithmetic) is required, which is a subtheory of QF_NIA with exponential complexity.
 When looking at subproblems though, simpler theories could be employed; examples of those are QF_EUF (Quantifier-free theory of equality and uninterpreted functions) with the worst-case $$n \cdot \mathit{log}(n)$$ complexity, or QF_IDL (Quantifier-free theory of integer difference logic), with the worst-case cubic complexity.
-Putting aside record access, which can be abstracted away in some cases, examples of subproblems with reduced complexity in the Timelock case can be found in the [Balance Record monitor](https://github.com/freespek/solarkraft/blob/cf26a544ab204220eab62a3545300cb689aa899b/doc/case-studies/timelock/balance_record.tla#L10-L25), which falls under QF_EUF theory, or [Claim's `MustHold` monitor conditions](https://github.com/freespek/solarkraft/blob/cf26a544ab204220eab62a3545300cb689aa899b/doc/case-studies/timelock/claim.tla#L30-L38), which falls under QF_IDL theory.
+Putting aside record access (which can be abstracted away in some cases) examples of subproblems with reduced complexity in the Timelock case can be found in the [Balance Record monitor](https://github.com/freespek/solarkraft/blob/cf26a544ab204220eab62a3545300cb689aa899b/doc/case-studies/timelock/balance_record.tla#L10-L25), which falls under QF_EUF theory, or [Claim's `MustHold` monitor conditions](https://github.com/freespek/solarkraft/blob/cf26a544ab204220eab62a3545300cb689aa899b/doc/case-studies/timelock/claim.tla#L30-L38), which is expressible in QF_IDL theory.

 ### Blockchain Engineering for Runtime Monitoring